Alec Baldwin and Kate McKinnon break character to end election vitriol on 'SNL'

 "Even SNL seems to have had enough.
 Even jokes can't relieve the anxiety," tweeted CNN contributor Bill Carter.
 "They went for straight appeal for return to sanity."

-The sweet moment followed a standard but funny sketch that had Baldwin's Trump kiss (on the lips) everyone from an FBI official to a shirtless Vladimir Putin, while McKinnon's Clinton shouted about her e-mails.
+The sweet moment followed a standard but funny sketch that had Baldwin's Trump kiss (on the lips) everyone from an FBI official to a shirtless Vladimir Putin, while McKinnon's Clinton expressed frustration over the endless questions about her e-mails.

 Baldwin and McKinnon's Trump and Clinton sketches have opened each episode of "SNL" this season -- highlighting the comedic and chaotic moments of the election.